webduno/sol22/README.md

 so, make sure to save it

-continuing with the third command, lets clear the terminal and this one is just npm i, copy, paste it, enter and wait once you see "found 0 vulnerabilities" its done

 and before the fourth command, we have to update a file first which is the env file, find the .envExample file, and rename it to just .env